HarneetKaur04/financial-management-system/README.md

 Firebase offers secure authentication mechanisms, including built-in OAuth providers like Google, which ensures the security of user data.
 ### Transactions Routes:
 - GET /api/transactions/:userId: Retrieves transaction details for a specific user from the database.
 Calculates and returns transaction details including total income, total expense, income sources, expense sources, total savings, allocated savings, all transactions, savings to goals allocation, and savings rates.
-- POST /api/transactions/:type: Adds a new income or expense transaction for a specific user.
+- POST /api/transactions/:type: Adds a new income or expense type transaction for a specific user.
 - PUT /api/transactions/:userId/:transactionId: Updates a specific transaction for a user by its ID.
 - DELETE /api/transactions/:userId/:transactionId: Deletes a specific transaction for a user by its ID.
 ### Financial Goals Routes: